-All professional services rendered by Lane Gorman Trubitt, L.L.P. ("Lane Gorman Trubitt") during 2006 and 2005 were furnished at customary rates.
-A summary of the fees which Lane Gorman Trubitt billed the Trust for services provided in 2006 and 2005 is set forth below:
+All professional services rendered by Lane Gorman Trubitt, L.L.P. ("Lane Gorman Trubitt") during 2007 and 2006 were furnished at customary rates.
+A summary of the fees which Lane Gorman Trubitt billed the Trust for services provided in 2007 and 2006 is set forth below:

 Audit Fees.
-Lane Gorman Trubitt billed the Trust approximately \$66,500 in 2006 and \$58,900 in 2005 in connection with its audits of the financial statements and internal controls over financial reporting of the Trust in 2006 and 2005.
+Lane Gorman Trubitt billed the Trust approximately \$69,950 in 2007 and \$66,500 in 2006 in connection with its audits of the financial statements and internal controls over financial reporting of the Trust in 2007 and 2006.

 Audit-Related Fees.
-Lane Gorman Trubitt did not bill the Trust any amount for audit-related services in either 2006 or 2005 not included in "Audit Fees", above.
+Lane Gorman Trubitt did not bill the Trust any amount for audit-related services in either 2007 or 2006 not included in "Audit Fees", above.

 Tax Fees.
-Lane Gorman Trubitt did not bill the Trust for any tax fees in 2006 or 2005.
+Lane Gorman Trubitt did not bill the Trust for any tax fees in 2007 or 2006.

 Other Fees.
-Lane Gorman Trubitt did not bill the Trust any other fees in either 2006 or 2005.
+Lane Gorman Trubitt did not bill the Trust any other fees in either 2007 or 2006.

 The Audit Committee has established a policy requiring approval by it of all fees for audit and non-audit services to be provided by the Trust's independent registered public accountants, prior to commencement of such services.
-Consideration and approval of fees generally occurs at the Committee's regularly scheduled meetings or, to the extent that such fees may relate to other matters to be considered at special meetings, at those special meetings.
+Consideration and approval of fees generally occurs at the Committee's regularly scheduled meetings or, to the extent that such fees may relate to other matters to be considered at special meetings, at those special meetings

-None of the fees described above under the captions "Audit-Related Fees," "Tax Fees" and "Other Fees" were approved by the Committee pursuant to the "de minimis" exception set forth in Rule 2-01(c)(7)(i)(C) under SEC Regulation S-X.
+None of the fees described above under the captions "Audit-Related Fees," "Tax Fees" and "Other Fees" were approved by the Committee pursuant to the "de minimis" exception set forth in Rule 2-01(c)(7)(i)(C) under